 Against all odds, Deputy Sheriff Scott Renaux was able to come back from a broken tibia and torn ACL to rejoin his elite helicopter unit at the Orlando police department.
-He credits his comeback primarily to the therapists and staff at Ability Rehabilitation.
+He credits his comeback from knee and ankle rehabilitation primarily to the therapists and staff at Ability Rehabilitation.

 “Tommy (my therapist) pushed me a little bit, sometimes more than I wanted to,” says Scott.
 “I’m almost 100% convinced that’s the reason why I was able to get back to 100% and return to full work duty two months ahead of schedule.”
 Scott was injured while sitting on a motorcycle at a stoplight.
 He was rear-ended from behind and sustained an ankle injury, a fractured tibia and a ruptured ACL all in the right leg.

 “When I saw the doctor, the immediate concern was to heal the tibia and rehab the ankle before they would attempt the (ACL) surgery,” says Scott.
 “I came to Ability Rehabilitation and worked with Tommy for about a month, getting the stability back in my ankle and allowing the tibia to heal.
 And following surgery to replace the ACL, I returned here to do rehab for my knee.”

 The Impact of Vehicle Accidents on the Knee and Ankle